hypeJunction/hypeDropzone/README.md

 * Fallback to a normal file input
 * Easy to integrate into existing plugins

+## Versioning

+* Master branch is compatible with Elgg 1.9
+* Versions 3.0+ are for Elgg 1.9; anything under is for previous versions of Elgg

 ## Acknowledgements / Credits

 * Dropzone.js is a really cool library by Matias Meno